Anurag-30/knowledge-base/05-PostgresSql/03-DML VS DDL/Readme.md

 ALTER --> This is used to change the columns types, add/remove constraints <br />

-`ALTER TABLE person ALTER COLUMN id DROP  NOT NULL ;t
+`ALTER TABLE person ALTER COLUMN id DROP  NOT NULL ;`